I’m happily homeschool planning these days!

 We’re using the Sassafras Science stories, teacher guides and logbooks.

 Our family enjoys story based learning so I look forward to sharing how it all goes.
 We’ve used the zoology story book before, which is about twins that use a magic zip-line to travel the world and study science through adventures.
+Read an in-depth review on the Sassafras Science.

 Building Foundations of Scientific Understanding worked great this year.